sneaky-potato/goof/README.md

     - [x] add support for parsing strings, say string.goof, check [ref](https://github.com/tsoding/sv), check [string.goof](./string.goof)
     - [ ] parse goof file into operations instead of hardcoding the program
 - [ ] Deploy a static site with an online playground for compiling on the go
-    - [ ] investigate and use goroutine for this
 - [ ] Include directories and add support for finding included files
 - [ ] Add library builtin functions

 ## BUGS
 - [ ] dump operation only prints unsigned integers
 - [ ] elif branches in if construction might produce different arguments on stack
+- [ ] proc assembly produces two return instructions (if a ret is followed by end of proc)

 ## Language Reference